cmwylie19/cockroachdb-write-test/HACRDB.md

 statefulset.apps/cockroachdb created
 ```

-Wait about 40 seconds for the pods become ready after the init function occurs.
+Wait about 40 seconds for the pods to become ready after the init function occurs.
 ```
 kubectl get pods -n cockroachdb
 ```